aharonium/opensiddur.org/posts/HTML/compilations/table-guides-and-haggadot/seder-pesah-sheni/haggadah-for-pesah-sheni-compiled-by-isaac-gantwerk-mayer.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 One might think this involves mitzvot that are not about the sacrificial animal!
 So we are taught, and a bone of it will not be broken.
-Just as not breaking a bone is a mitzvah about the sacrificial animal, so too every mitzvah about the sacrificial animal.
+Just as not breaking a bone is a mitsvah about the sacrificial animal, so too every mitsvah about the sacrificial animal.
 Isi ben Yehuda says, They will do it – the verse is speaking of the mitzvot about the sacrificial animal.[foot]B. Talmud, Pesaḥim 95a.[/foot]
 </div></td></tr>